 So for six years, Jobin and her team analyzed the stress perceptions and cortisol secretion in 135 adults over 60.

 The results: Optimists had an overall lower baseline level of cortisol than pessimists.
 The optimistic folks also experienced a more stable pattern of cortisol levels throughout the day.

 Why care about your baseline?
 Cortisol is secreted by everyone on a 24-hour rhythm, usually highest in the morning and decreases throughout the day.
 Certain conditions (like depression) are associated with a deregulation of the hormone.
 An increase in cortisol can impact your immune system, making it harder for your body to fight infection, puts you at risk for an autoimmune flare-up like shingles, and can make other diseases like cancer and cardiovascular disease progress more quickly.

-While you can't really change your baseline cortisol levels -- that starts developing in the womb -- Jobin says you can prepare your body and mind for an influx of stress by staying positive.
-"If you believe things are going to turn out okay, your body won't experience the full effect of a traumatic event," she says.
+While you can't really change your baseline cortisol levels — that starts developing in the womb — Jobin said you can prepare your body and mind for an influx of stress by staying positive.
+"If you believe things are going to turn out okay, your body won't experience the full effect of a traumatic event," she said.